gjlondon/definitive_guide_to_django_deployment/README.md

 container where both fabric and the AWS CLI will read them.
 We recommend using an [AMI](#gloss_ami) for a "free-tier" eligible Ubuntu 12.04 LTS image.

+We also need to make sure that our ec2 "keypair" ssh keys is accessible to Docker, so do

+    cp -p <PATH TO YOUR EC2 KEY> deploy/ssh

 **We're also going to create a settings file that contains all the configuration for our actual app.**

     echo '{}' > deploy/settings.json